 OpenLeash

-An open-source authorization layer where owners set policies, agents ask before acting, and counterparties can verify the agent was authorized.
+An open-source authorization layer where owners and organizations set policies, agents ask before acting, and counterparties can verify the agent was authorized.

 Works as a sidecar for OpenClaw.
 Also works with any agent.
 Learn more